SainsburyWellcomeCentre/aeon_mecha/readme.md

 ### Developing while on the HPC

-After you've finished creating the virtual environment, finalize the set-up by activating the environment and pip installing this repository as an editable package in the environment:
+After you've finished creating the virtual environment, finalize the set-up by activating the environment and adding this repository to your python path within the environment:
 ```
 conda activate aeon_env
-pip install --editable .
+python setup.py develop
 ```

 1) Using PyCharm